-When it comes to any loan, the #1 Rule is always shop around!
+When it comes to any loan, the number one rule is always shop around!

 Although it’s not a bad idea to start with a quote from the bank that issued your first mortgage, don’t stop there.
 Research current interest rates and terms, as well as closing costs and the other fees associated with different loans.